BullStreet District’s First Restaurant, Bone-In Barbeque, Now Open

 “This is more than just a new restaurant in our city,” said Columbia Mayor Steve Benjamin.
 “Bone-In Barbeque expanding from a food truck to a brick-and-mortar location is a sign that our creative class is flourishing.
 It aligns with the vision of the BullStreet District, because Chef Scott Hall’s work is at the forefront of the food scene here, just as BullStreet is on the cutting edge of modern development.
 It’s the perfect first restaurant for Columbia’s newest downtown neighborhood.”

-To start, the restaurant will open for dinner Tues. through Sat. from 4:00 p.m. to 9:00 p.m., with happy hour from 4:00 p.m. to 7:00 p.m.
+To start, the restaurant was open for dinner Tues. through Sat. from 4:00 p.m. to 9:00 p.m., with happy hour from 4:00 p.m. to 7:00 p.m.
+Lunch is served Tues. through Fri.
+11:30 a.m. to 2:00 p.m.
 Additional hours will vary, for example if Hall decides to open the doors for a Sunday or Monday baseball game or for a holiday such as Mother’s Day; guests can check Bone-In Barbeque’s Facebook page for updates.
-Hall expects to begin lunch service this summer, and eventually, weekend brunch.
 Catering and bulk pick-up orders are available now.

 A Handmade Bar & Reclaimed Oyster Tables